mendix/docs/content/apidocs-mxsdk/mxsdk/microflows-metamodel.md

 ### Splits

-The control flow in microflows is defined with splits of two types: exclusive splits (for boolean or enumeration splits) and inheritance splits (for control based on specialization entity types).
+The control flow in microflows is defined with splits of two types: decisions (for boolean or enumeration splits) and inheritance splits (for control based on specialization entity types).
 Two paths of control can be merged with an exclusive merge.

-An exclusive split conditionally splits on either an expression or a rule.
+A decision conditionally splits on either an expression or a rule.
 In case of a rule, a call is made, similar to a microflow call, with a rule parameter mapping.

 #### Graphical overview